Deaths, Australia

 The crude death rate is the number of deaths registered during the calendar year per 1,000 estimated resident population at 30 June.

-The infant mortality rate is the number of deaths of children under 1 year of age registered during the calendar year per 1,000 live births in the same period.
+The infant mortality rate is the number of deaths of children under 1 year of age registered during the calendar year per 1,000 live births registered in the same period.

 National